-- 3. Event Convening: The National Event, which is designated as the "Robotics for Good Youth Challenge," along with the specific country where the tournament is to be held, will be scheduled for a date that is jointly determined and agreed upon by both the International Telecommunication Union (ITU) and the National Organizer. - 4.
-National Event Coordinator Designation: A "National Event Coordinator" shall be designated for the event, serving as the primary liaison with the ITU. - 5.
-Logistical Preparations: Sufficient logistical planning and arrangements are required to guarantee the smooth operation of the Robotics for Good Youth Challenge National Event. - 6.
-Tournament Registrations Management: Oversee the administration of tournament registrations and communicate the official list of registered teams to the ITU. - 7.
-No Participation Fee Guarantee: Guarantee that there is no participation fee charged to any team for the National Event.
+- 1. Event Convening: The National Event, which is designated as the Robotics for Good Youth Challenge, with the specific country where the tournament is to be held, will be scheduled for a date that is jointly determined and agreed upon by both the International Telecommunication Union (ITU) and the National Organizer.
+This date should align with the Robotics for Good Youth Challenge official calendar of National Events and overall timeline of the competition. - 2.
+Location Decision: The National Organizer shall select a suitable venue, such as a school or university gymnasium or large exhibition hall, that can accommodate the expected number of participants. - 3.
+Competition Notice: The National Organizer is required to submit to the ITU, no later than three months prior to the event, the proposed dates, venue, and registration deadlines. - 4.
+Registration Deadline: The National Organizer shall ensure a well-defined registration deadline to allow sufficient time for organizing and preparing all necessary logistics for the event - 5.
+National Event Coordinator Designation: A National Event Coordinator shall be designated for the event, serving as the primary liaison with the ITU. - 6.
+Logistical Preparations: Sufficient logistical planning and arrangements by the National Organizer are required to guarantee the smooth operation of the Robotics for Good Youth Challenge National Event.

+- 7. Tournament Registrations Management: The National Organizer shall oversee the administration of tournament registrations and communicate the official list of registered teams to the ITU. - 8.
+No Participation Fee: The National Organizer is required to ensure that no participation fee is charged to any team for the National Event. - Robotics Kits and Educational Materials: Robotics kits and educational materials for the participating teams are not provided or covered by the ITU unless stated otherwise. - 10.
+Post-Event Reporting: The National Organizer is required to submit a comprehensive post-event report to the ITU within 30 days of the event's conclusion, detailing key outcomes, challenges, finalists, and any relevant data for future reference.